AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLInterfaceClassLibType/InterfaceClassLib.md

 AutomationMLInterfaceClassLibType.InterfaceClassLib Method
 ==========================================================
-AutomationML 2.1 APIGets the standard AutomationMLInterfaceClassLib from the provided document.
+Gets the standard AutomationMLInterfaceClassLib from the provided document.
 If the document doesn't contain the required library it will be automatically imported from an external resource.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)